actionprojecteu/dmptool-api/README.md

  	- [app.py](application/app.py) : controls the requests and responses of the server.
  	- [config.py](application/config.py) : contains the differents configurations for the server.
  	- [models.py](application/models.py) : contains the model for the tables of the sql database.
- 	- [resources.py](application/resources.py) : resources for the api (empty for the moment).
+ 	- [resources.py](application/resources.py) : resources for the api (*empty for the moment*).
  - db:
  	- [dbase.db](db/dbase.dbd) : database sqlite3 for users and projects.
- - [manage.py](manage.py) : main python file with several command options for managing the database and start the server.
+ - [manage.py](manage.py) : main python file with several command options for managing the database and starting the server.
  - [Dockerfile](Dockerfile) : file for dockerize the api.
- - [requeriments.txt](requeriments.txt) : the libraries necessary for the proper functioning of the server.
+ - [requeriments.txt](requeriments.txt) : the libraries needed for the proper functioning of the server.

 ### Manage.py

 [manage.py](manage.py) is the main python file of the api and it is used by command line.
 The possibles functions are:
- - **Manage tables**: manage the tables of the sql database.
+ - **Manage tables**: manages the tables of the sql database.
- 	- Create tables: create the tables of the sql database.
+ 	- Create tables: creates the tables of the sql database.
 <br/>`python manage.py create_tables`
- 	- Delete tables: delete all the tables of the sql database (**Deletes all data**).
+ 	- Delete tables: deletes all the tables of the sql database (**Deletes all data**).
 <br/>`python manage.py drop_tables`
- - **Manage users**: manage the user of the sql database.
+ - **Manage users**: manages the user of the sql database.
  	- Create a normal user: username, password and email is required (promt input).
 <br/>`python manage.py create_user`
  	- Create an admin user: username, password and email is required (promt input).
 <br/>`python manage.py create_admin`
  	- Delete a user: username is required (promt input).
 <br/>`python manage.py delete_user`
- - **Manage projects**: manage the projects of the sql database.
+ - **Manage projects**: manages the projects of the sql database.
  	- Create a project: project and description is required (promt input).
 <br/>`python manage.py create_user`
  	- Delete a project: project is required (promt input).
 <br/>`python manage.py delete_user`
- - **Manage user-project relationship**: manage the relaion many-to-many between users and projects of the sql database.
+ - **Manage user-project relationship**: manages the relaion many-to-many between users and projects of the sql database.
  	- Create a user-project relationship: username and project name is required (promt input).
 <br/>`python manage.py create_relation`
- 	- Delete a user-project relationship: project is required (promt input).
+ 	- Delete a user-project relationship: username and project name is required (promt input).
 <br/>`python manage.py delete_relation`
- - **Start server**: start the python server from app.py.
+ - **Start server**: starts the python server from app.py.
- 	- Development mode: start the development server.
+ 	- Development mode: starts the development server.
 Optionals parameters: host (-h, --host), port (-p, --port).
 <br/>`python manage.py runserver`
- 	- Production mode: start the production server.
+ 	- Production mode: starts the production server.
 Optionals parameters: host (-h, --host), port (-p, --port).
 <br/>`python manage.py runprodserver`
- - **Help**: print the commands with their description.
+ - **Help**: prints the commands with their description.
 <br/>`python manage.py -?`
 <br/>It could be used with others commands to get more info of them.
 For example:
 <br/>`python manage.py runserver -?`